michaelgeers6/personal-website/content/authors/admin/_index.md

 ---

 I am a behavioral marketing researcher and a postdoc at the [Center for Adaptive Rationality (ARC)](https://www.mpib-berlin.mpg.de/research/research-centers/adaptive-rationality) at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en) in Berlin.
-Later this year, I will be starting a new position as a tenure-track assistant professor of Marketing at the Michael Smurfit Graduate Business School, University College Dublin (UCD).
+Later this year, I will start a new position as a tenure-track assistant professor of Marketing at the [Michael Smurfit Graduate Business School](https://www.smurfitschool.ie), [University College Dublin (UCD)](https://www.ucd.ie).

 My research primarily focuses on consumer behavior in online environments, currently pertaining to misinformation and microtargeting.